 Alan L. Moss is a unique and emerging voice in the thriller genre.
 His novels spin sophisticated tales of conspiracy, love, sex, and subterfuge.

 Alan's writing draws upon Ph.
 D. research capabilities and many years in Washington, D.C. as a federal Chief Economist, Congressional Fellow, and Adjunct Instructor at the University of Virginia's Northern Virginia Center.
-In 2002 he put his government career aside and moved to a quiet town on the Jersey Shore to pursue his writing.
-He has penned five books, two political thrillers, a novella, and two nonfiction works.
+In 2002 he put his government career aside and moved to the Jersey Shore to pursue his writing.
+He has penned six published books, four novels and two nonfiction works.
 After years of politics and bureaucracy, Alan has found the freedom of writing an intoxicating and satisfying calling.

-Alan is a member of the Authors Guild, International Thriller Writers, American Political Science Association, and National Association of Forensic Economists.
+Alan is a member of the Authors Guild, International Thriller Writers, and the American Political Science Association.